 MRC Global provides a broad range of valves that are available in a wide variety of materials from today’s leading valve manufacturers to fully meet even the most complex and unique requirements.

-MRC Global’s Projects team adds value through our project execution expertise, global sourcing capabilities, comprehensive products and commercial strength to deliver your project’s unique solution
+The MRC Global Projects team adds value through our project execution expertise, global sourcing capabilities, comprehensive products and commercial strength to deliver your project’s unique solution

 MRC Global is the chemical industry's source for a complete range of PVF products in carbon steel, stainless steel and special alloys.